 RO | 11–12 | 3-wk

-This in-depth workshop recaptures some of the magic, fun, and rigor of the art of movie making and introduces students to old (16 mm black and white film stock, 1980s VCR cameras) and new (Vine, iMovie) traditions of short film making.
-Through experiential activities like visiting the world-renowned George Eastman House of Film and Photography, students will plunge headfirst into an intimate relationship with the art of short visual storytelling.
+This in-depth workshop recaptures some of the magic, fun, and rigor of the art of moviemaking and introduces you to old (16 mm black and white film stock, 1980s VCR cameras) and new (Vine, iMovie) traditions of short filmmaking.
+Through experiential activities like shooting, processing, and cutting film and visiting the world-renowned George Eastman House of Film and Photography, you will plunge headfirst into an intimate relationship with the art of short visual storytelling.

 RO | 11–12 | 3-wk